jhaenel/Dr-Alchemy-Doc-Gen/README.md

 - Code has a hierarchy, so should documentation
 - Neither humans nor AI can document code well alone

+# Contributing
+We welcome and encourage anyone who is inteeresting in contributing!
+Please read our contribution guide here [CONTRIBUTING.md](CONTRIBUTING.md)

 # Roadmap

 ## v0